Phono stage pre-amps? 180 gram vinyl? Who can make sense of it all? No sweat, fam. Here’s everything you need to know about record players.

 Be warned, though: a cheap turntable with a heavy, ceramic needle can inflict serious damage to your records.
 Thankfully, the Crosley Nomad comes equipped with a moving magnet Audio Technica stylus and a counterweight that will keep it from digging into your grooves.
 If you’re looking for some cheap thrills, this is a great place to start.

 If you’re looking to save some dough, but still get those mid-fi sounds, one option is to cut down on components.
 This is a tricky proposition as a lot of integrated equipment is total crap.
 But if you do the research, you can find a turntable with an integrated phono pre-amp and a pair of powered speakers with an integrated amplifier that strike a fair balance between cost and quality.
-Enter the Audio Technica AT-LP3 turntable and AudioEngine A5+ speakers.
-For $500, this is a great sounding little starter stereo that’ll find room in even the smallest apartments.
+Enter the Audio Technica AT-LP3 turntable (phono pre-amp equipped) and AudioEngine A5+ powered speakers.
+For $600, this is a great sounding little starter stereo that’ll find room in even the smallest apartments.

 There’s no denying that stereos can get expensive.
 But if you’ve got a small apartment and you’re wanting to find out what the hi-fi fuss is all about, this is a great little entry-level audiophile setup that should satisfy you for quite some time while still allowing room for upgrades, should the nerdy bug bite.
 The Pro-ject Debut is a no frills turntable that sounds as great as it looks and will last for years.
 The Onkyo is a solid, award-winning amplifier with integrated phono pre-amp.
 And the Spekter 2 speakers are best in class.
 This little stereo punches well above its weight class.